Why Are the Emirates (UAE) Supporting the RSF?

 In 2021, UAE extensively supported the Ethiopian Abiy Regime via an air bridge.
 Like today, UAE was trying to conceal where the flights took off and where they landed.
 Since then, UAE is building an ambitious partnership with Abiy (and Somaliland), which is observed with suspicion by Egypt, KSA, and Somalia.
 In fact, Abiy in Ethiopia plays a role similar to that one envisaged for Hemedti in Sudan: modernisation and commodification of the capital, repression of the peripheral population and promotion of agribusiness.

-The UAE deployed their own forces in Somalia in the 1990s, and in Afghanistan along with US missions, and fought against Houti militias in Yemen in 2015 – 2018., mostly on a limited scale.
-They are a reliable partner for the USA, in their war on terror, and they approve any military action against jihadist movements and against the regime in Iran.
+But when did UAE deploy their own forces?
+They did so in Somalia in the 1990s, in Libya in order to support Haftar, and in Afghanistan along with US missions, and they fought against Houti militias in Yemen in 2015 – 2018.
+But all this happened on a limited scale, as businessmen have nothing to waste.
+They are a reliable partner for the USA, in their war on terror, and they approve any military action against jihadist movements.
+And also against the regime in Iran, as long as they are not involved directly.
 So, at the moment, they are happy about Israel continuing their war against Iran’s allies, and do not at all care about Palestinians.

 The liaison with Israel has been established with the Abraham Accords in 2020.
 It has Isreal given a free hand to follow the fascist concept of a Great Israel.
 However, UAE is careful about a balance of powers and has just recently started a process of negotiations with the Iranian Regime.
 Like in the Yemen war, they are reluctant to be drawn into an anti-Iran alliance.
 They are out for profits, not for the costs of war.